 How the other half lived.
 While I continue to reflect on these issues, I remembered an article I have read that in history, the majority of the people had never lived.
 They were anonymous and lived their lives as they were.
 The jobs, the acceptance into the rules and momentums of the world, the confinement of opportunities and potentials.
 Even if they died in the most memorable war of human history, they died as the number anchored on the memorials.
 Who were to be remembered?
 Churchill, Roosevelt, or Hitler?
 The lives of the unrecorded, de-powered, crushed rebels — that is how the other half of the people lived.

 *(13/10/2017): I later removed myself from several social media account to simplify and concentrate on my real life.
 WhatsApp is among the removed ones.
 Since Anthony and I majorly communicated through WhatsApp, I lost his contact, and he probably lost mine.
 Many months before my escape from social media, I already conveyed clearly to him that I wanted to terminate communication.
 Now many many months afterwards, for an incident that unfortunately failed to deliver to my heart, I do not think about the interaction most of the time.
-Some time I would still remember his pure black eyes casted on the blue water background and that striking moment when we met on beaches.
+Some time I would still remember his pure black eyes casted against the blue water background and that striking moment when we met on beaches.
 Millions of stars fell in that moment.
 But only to that moment.